304 North Cardinal St.

 The pea-green valley below makes this point one of the most outstanding areas in Kodaikanal.

 When it snows, the white snow covers up everything.
-The valley looks beautiful, and some people think that the view is like nothing else they have ever seen before.
+The valley looks beautiful, and some people think the view is like nothing else they have ever seen.

 You will be forced to stay for more than your estimated hours.
 You may not believe what you are seeing!